Florida Probation Violations

 Don’t risk your freedom.

-Contact the dedicated Daytona Beach criminal defense attorneys at
+Contact the dedicated Daytona Beach criminal defense attorney at

-Our team has more than 35 years of combined experience to call on.
-We are
+Our attorney has more than 15 years of experience to call on.
+We are committed

-committed to providing strong legal advocacy and an aggressive defense
+to providing strong legal advocacy and an aggressive defense for you.

-for you.
-When we approach your case, we offer personalized and compassionate
+When we approach your case, we offer personalized and compassionate client service.

 Types of Florida Probation